madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-Virt-Manager.md

 group::rwx
 mask::rwx
 other::rwx
+# sometimes a permission fix is needed for new files
+$ sudo setfacl -R -m u:user:rwx /data/share
 ```

 In guest, mount the share by referring it by its tag `share` (create `/mnt/share` if not there):